 Any earthquakes that happen in this Seismic Zone could possibly affect parts of eight states, including Arkansas, Illinois, Indiana, Kentucky, Missouri, Mississippi, Oklahoma, and of course, Tennessee.

 From 1811 to 1812, the New Madrid Fault Zone saw some of the largest earthquakes in North America's history.
-During a four month period, five earthquakes with magnitude estimates of 8.0 or greater were recorded in the zone.
-These quakes were responsible for causing the Mississippi River to briefly flow backwards, leading to the formation of Reelfoot Lake.
+During a four-month period, five earthquakes with magnitude estimates of 8.0 or greater were recorded in the zone.
+These quakes were responsible for causing the Mississippi River to briefly flow backward, leading to the formation of Reelfoot Lake.

 In 2012, the United States Geological Survey reported a 4.0 magnitude earthquake in the New Madrid Seismic zone with an epicenter of Parkin, Arkansas, that could reportedly be felt by some Memphis residents.

 The University of Memphis hosts the Center for Earthquake Research and Information (CERTI), an organization established in 1977 to monitor seismic activity in the Mid-South using cutting edge technology.